 Could you survive without morning or afternoon tea?
-While reaching out for the chocolate bar or muffin is a common occurrence in offices around the country, there are ways to feel fuller for longer and avoid the 3.30pm always hungry stage of the day.
+While reaching out for the chocolate bar or muffin is a common occurrence in offices around the country, there are ways to feel fuller for longer and avoid the 3.30pm energy slump that leads to snacking.

 In fact, according to Professor Jennie Brand-Miller, President of the Glycemic Index Foundation, if you’re eating a healthy, balanced breakfast and lunch, and you’re a typical sedentary office worker, you don’t actually need morning and afternoon snacks.

 The key is to stabilise blood sugar levels with a balanced intake of protein, low GI carbs and good fats at breakfast and lunch,” says Professor Brand-Miller.

 Unfortunately, many of us run on fast-release, high GI carbs such as those found in most breakfast cereals, bread and rice which don’t trigger the satiety hormones that leave us feeling full – part of why you could be feeling tired, lethargic and irritable by mid-afternoon.

 The calorie count of your meal does not directly correlate to how full you will feel after eating.
 The feeling of fullness is derived from the breakdown of nutrients.
 Different nutrients take different amounts of time to be broken up which is what causes our bodies to feel fuller of a long period of time.
 This is also the reason why you may not feel full immediately after finishing a meal.
 Protein, fibre, and healthy fats all take longer for the body to metabolise making foods high in these nutrients the best for keeping you fuller for longer.
 Eating a high protein diet can help to keep you full while also helping to manage a healthy weight.